ubccr/xdmod-supremm/docs/customization.md

 then the application will never be matched).

 If you do edit `application.json`, you will need to re-apply those edits every time you upgrade the XDMoD software.
+When it comes time to upgrade:
+1. Back up your edits to `application.json`.
-Make sure to re-apply the edits to the file and rerun the `etl.cli.js -o` command _after_ installing the new version of XDMoD but  _before_ running the `xdmod-upgrade` command.
+1. Install the new version of XDMoD but don't run `xdmod-upgrade` yet.

-If you have added any new applications then they should be added in the same relative location in the file.
-If the relative order of applications changes then it will cause the database primary keys to change and would necessitate a complete deletion and reingestion of all data.
+1. Re-apply your edits to `application.json`, but make sure any applications you previously added appear *before* any new applications that were added by the installation.
+Otherwise, if the relative order of applications is different, then it would cause the database primary keys to change and would necessitate a complete deletion and reingestion of all data.
+1. After you have re-applied your edits, run the `etl.cli.js -o` command mentioned earlier.
+1. Finally, run the `xdmod-upgrade` command.